Aditi-Asati/Diabetic-Patient-Model/README.md

 # Machine-Learning
-A machine learning model prepared with the library scikit-learn.
-It predicts whether a person is diabetic or not, depending on factors like BMI etc. It has learnt from the diabetic_data.csv (find it in the repo).
-It has 6 different and unique algorithms for prediction.
+A machine learning model prepared with the aid of powerful libraries such as numpy, pandas, scikit-learn etc. It predicts whether a person is diabetic or not, depending on factors like BMI,Blood Pressure, Insulin levels etc. The model has been trained using the data from "diabetic_data.csv" (link provided in the repo).
+It employs 6 distinct classification algorithms for the purpose of prediction with "Random Forest Classifier" being the one with optimum accuracy.